Nature and Ecology of Taiwan

 The vast stands of camphor early settlers discovered and exploited are a thing of the past, replaced by tracts of Japanese cedars and other non-native species.
 Nonetheless, these forests play a vital ecological role.
 Not only do they nurture the majority of the island’s bird species and almost all its larger wild creatures, they also prevent flooding by absorbing rainfall.

-Logging is now restricted to small commercial plots, and these days the government’s Forestry Bureau concentrates on managing its 18 national forest recreation areas (among them Alishan, Zhiben and Fuyuan) while supervising reforestation efforts.
-In the past decade, about six million new trees have been planted per year, not counting the many thousands added by local governments to city streets and parks.
+Logging is now restricted to small commercial plots, and these days the government’s Forestry Bureau concentrates on managing its 18 national forest recreation areas (among them Alishan, Zhiben, and Fuyuan) while supervising reforestation efforts.
+In the past decade, about six million new trees have been planted per year, not counting the many thousands local governments have added to city streets and parks.

 Taiwan’s birds and animals